-Contributions to International Peacekeeping Activities (CIPA).
-The United States supports multilateral peacekeeping efforts around the world through payment of its share of the U.N. assessed peacekeeping budget.
-The President's FY2006 request totals \$1.04 billion.
-This represents 114.2% increase over the FY2005 enacted level of \$484 million.
-The FY2005 conferees expressed concern that the Administration had voted in the U.N.
-Security Council for five new or expanded peacekeeping missions (Haiti, Burundi, Liberia, Cyprus, and Ivory Coast) without seeking appropriations for them from Congress.
-That is why the FY2006 request is more than double the previous year's funding level.25 As discussed below, the Administration also proposed \$780 million for CIPA in its FY2005 emergency supplemental request.
-(This amount mirrors the amount the Administration said was lacking in the enacted FY2005 budget for U.N. peacekeeping missions that the Administration voted for in the U.N. security council last year, but did not seek funding for in the FY2005 budget cycle.)
-Congress reduced the request, however, to \$680 million.
+without seeking appropriations for them from Congress.
+That is why the FY2006 request was more than double the previous year's funding level.25 As discussed below, the Administration also proposed \$780 million for CIPA in its FY2005 emergency supplemental request.
+(This amount mirrored the total the Administration said was lacking in the enacted FY2005 budget for U.N. peacekeeping missions that the Administration voted for in the U.N. security council last year, but did not seek funding for in the FY2005 budget cycle.)

 Congressional Action.
-For the FY2006 CIPA account, the House bill recommends \$1.035 billion, as requested by the President, and the same level recommended by the Senate.
+For the FY2006 CIPA account, the House, Senate, and conference bills each recommended \$1.035 billion, as requested by the President.